If you want to make it more than 20 steps from your campsite, you’re going to have to learn how to make hiking fun for

 5. Play Games

 Take a tip from Mary Poppins and play some games that will have your kids having fun hiking in no time.
-Young kids can be motivated to do just about anything as long as it’s fun.
+Young kids can be motivated to do just about anything as long as it’s a game.

 On a recent hike Tiny Critter got tired of the rolling hills we were hiking up, so we made it a game to loudly announce when we were going downhill and how much easier it was to hike.
 In no time he was racing ahead so he could be the one to yell “Found the down hill, I’m going faster already!!”

 Have fun by pretending you’re different animals and roar like bears or chitter like chipmunks while hiking.
 I love pointing to groups of trees and telling Tiny Critter “If I were a rabbit, I’d live there”.
 He thinks I’m silly, but after a while he starts doing it too.

 Play the alphabet game and try to find something that starts with every letter of the alphabet.
 Try to find something from every color of the rainbow, try to spot 10 different animals, birds or bugs!
 The possibilities are endless!